mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3825 Alien Module 2 - Vargr.md

 #### LANGUAGE & NAMING

 The diversity of Vargr society extends to their language.
 There are hundreds of different languages and dialects spoken throughout the Extents.
-Governments tend to favour a particular language but this is not always the case and in some regions a common language is adopted to aid in trade and negotiations.
+Governments tend to favor a particular language but this is not always the case and in some regions a common language is adopted to aid in trade and negotiations.

 Vargr usually choose their own name when they come of age.
 Some choose a name that is signifi cant to them such as an important event or achievement in their life whilst other Vargr names are chosen arbitrarily and do not necessarily have any meaning.